Mercedes opens Indian factory to cut costs and boost sales

 Rival BMW in February said it has partnered with several local suppliers to increase the level of local content at its plant to 50 percent.

-Audi, which benefits by sharing some Indian production facilities with its parent Volkswagen AG (VOWG_p.DE), has held on to its sales lead since 2013.
+Audi, which benefits by sharing some Indian production facilities with its parent Volkswagen AG, has held on to its sales lead since 2013.